 - 1 tablespoon cumin

 - 1 can (28 oz) diced tomatoes

 - a few dashes of liquid smoke (optional)

-- In a big soup pot over medium heat, sauté the onion in 2 tbsp vegetable broth for about 3-4 minutes until it starts to soften.
+- In a big soup pot over medium heat, heat the oil and sauté the onion for about 4 to 5 minutes, until soft and translucent.

-- Taste and add salt/pepper as needed and adjust any other seasonings to your preference.
+- Taste and add salt/pepper as needed.
+Adjust any other seasonings to your preference.
 Add the liquid smoke, if using.
 Simmer for another 5 minutes.

-- Serve hot garnished with more fresh cilantro, chopped raw onion or bell pepper or any garnishes you desire.
+- Serve hot garnished with fresh cilantro, chopped raw onion or bell pepper or any garnishes you desire.

 Storage/Freezing Fridge: Store leftovers in an air-tight container in the fridge for 3 to 4 days.
 Freezer: Let the soup cool completely before transferring to a freezer-safe container or plastic bag.
 It should keep well for up to 6 months.